 - Forensics: developing skills in the various fields of forensics, including the use of our forensics databases, which has been identified as a need for the region’s law enforcement;

-- Women in policing – bringing together current and future female policing leaders to develop their leadership and management skills, working towards increased gender parity in the region’s law enforcement agencies.
+- Leadership for women in policing – bringing together current and future female policing leaders to develop their leadership and management skills, working towards increased gender parity in the region’s law enforcement agencies.

-Implemented with support from the Government of Canada, Project Sunbird builds upon the successful outcomes of the previous INTERPOL Capacity Building Programme on Improving Counter-Terrorism and International Collaboration in ASEAN Member States (CT-ASEAN).
+Implemented with support from the Government of Canada, Project Sunbird built upon the successful outcomes of the previous INTERPOL Capacity Building Programme on Improving Counter-Terrorism and International Collaboration in ASEAN Member States (CT-ASEAN).

 The first Operation Sunbird action in March and April 2017 saw police, immigration and maritime authorities from all 10 ASEAN countries screen travellers’ passports against our databases from 35 land, air and sea border points.
 Some eight million searches were conducted during the operation, resulting in 17 arrests and 110 ‘hits’ on passports recorded in INTERPOL’s Stolen and Lost Travel Documents (SLTD) database.